 Need some help?
 Check out this article:

 Get to Marketing

-This is, in our opinion, the trickiest and most challenging part.
-So what now?
+- This is, in our opinion, the trickiest and most challenging part.
 The important element here is to build the momentum of the release.
 We suggest you organize yourself and make a list of the sequence of events and promotions you will be doing for the release and their corresponding dates.
-This way you will also be able to keep track of what you’ve done so far and be able to use it for future releases as well.
+This way, you’ll also be able to keep track of what you’ve done so far and be able to use it for future releases as well.

 Your listeners do not consume your music.
 They consume your brand that in the process creates their identity.

 Symphonic Distribution also offers Marketing Services that can also be integrated into your strategy and have shown some solid results.
 Check out all Symphonic Marketing Services offerings here.
 We’ve seen some pretty solid results from record labels and artists that have tried our services.
 Adding them to your marketing strategy is something that may benefit you greatly.

 Some helpful articles: